IN WEEKLY COMMUNITY GROUPS

 Each group will be different.
 An ideal group is 12-16 adults plus kids.

 What will group dynamics look like?

 Groups will have a large range of demographics.
 Some groups will be arranged by geography, and some will be arranged by age and stage.
 Our hope is that some groups will also be multi-generational, multi-racial, as well as socio-economically diverse.

 What content will groups use for discussion?

-Community Groups will often follow a sermon-guided discussion model.
-The idea of groups is to expound on the previous week’s sermon and Scripture, as well as delving into personal application.
-At other times, groups may choose a book of the bible to study together.
+Community Groups will follow our Discipleship Pathway and current Reading Plan.
+The idea of groups is to expound on the previous week’s sermon and Scripture, as well as delving into personal application from the week’s HEAR Journals.

 How will groups change and multiply?